DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/column-chooser.md

 Field | Type | Description
 ------|------|------------
-visible | boolean | Specifies whether the overlay is visible. target | HTMLElement | A HTML element that is used for overlay positioning.
+visible | boolean | Specifies whether the overlay is visible. target | HTMLElement | An HTML element that is used for overlay positioning.

 #### Events